Where can I buy? Do you have a store?

-I find the cuisines that are easiest to work with are Tex Mex (try burritos using Bio Cheese), Thai (swap fish and oyster sauces for soy sauce + lime juice), Lebanese (felafel wraps) and Indian (so many great veggie curries!).
+I find the cuisines that are easiest to work with are Tex Mex (try bean and rice burritos using Bio Cheese), Thai (use tofu and swap fish and oyster sauces for soy sauce + lime juice), Lebanese (falafel wraps with hummus) and Indian (so many great veggie curries!).

 Then for your desserts, we can help.
-Visit our stockists to choose treats everyone can enjoy.
+Order online to pick up from Rozelle, visit our stockists or swing by one of our market stalls to choose treats everyone can enjoy.
 We swear no one will guess they're vegan - until your vegan loved one digs in!

 Chances are they're nervous about how to approach it as well.

-Regrettably this apprehension can present as outright rejection which is a crushing blow.
+Sadly this apprehension can present as ignoring your wishes or outright rejection which can be a crushing blow.